jaspwr/icons/README.md

 # jaspwr/icons
-Various icons that I've created for projects over the year (some better than others).
+Various icons that I've created for projects over the years (some better than others).